Logasdf/Server/README.md

 - **Write codes for accepting connection requests from clients.**
 - Create a data format for the better communication between the server and the client.
-- Store a client information ( ip addr etc. )
+- Store client information ( ip addr etc. )
 - Manage a list of gamerooms.
     - Send that list to a client
         - Whenever a list is modified